Cases We've Handled

 Mack v.
 Suffolk County, 191 F.R.D.
 16 (D. Mass.
 2000) (certifying a civil rights class action for women who were arrested by Boston police officers, then taken to the Suffolk County jail and strip searched as a matter of routine policy)

 Gonsalves v.
 City of New Bedford, 939 F. Supp.
 915, 920 (D. Mass.
-1996) (finding that the city could be held liable based on the actions of the mayor and city council in a case where the plaintiff was beaten by New Bedford police officers then kept in a lockup cell in the police station, where he died from his injuries)
+1996) (finding that the city could be held liable based on the actions of the mayor and city council in a case where our client was beaten by New Bedford police officers then kept in a lockup cell in the police station, where he died from his injuries)

 Melendez v.
 City of Worcester, 870 F. Supp.
 11 (D. Mass.
 1994) (denying Worcester police officers’ motion for summary judgment in a case for civil rights violations of police brutality and false arrest, and state torts including malicious prosecution and assault and battery)